-- deleting black node messes up black-height property - if z is red, we can simply color it black and everything is fine - ▶ the problem is if z is black (e.g. a dummy-leaf); we call a fix-up procedure to fix the problem.
+- deleting black node messes up black-height property - ▶ if z is red, we can simply color it black and everything is fine

-- deleting black node messes up black-height property - ightharpoonup if z is red, we can simply color it black and everything is fine - the problem is if z is black (e.g. a dummy-leaf); we call a fix-up procedure to fix the problem.
+- deleting black node messes up black-height property - ▶ if z is red, we can simply color it black and everything is fine - the problem is if z is black (e.g. a dummy-leaf); we call a fix-up procedure to fix the problem.